District heating service

 Utilitas supplies district heating to 5,000 buildings all over Estonia, including to 174,000 households in eight Estonian cities: Tallinn, Maardu, Keila, Rapla, Haapsalu, Kärdla, Jõgeva, Valga.

 Our customers include apartment buildings and private residences, schools and kindergartens, office buildings and public office buildings, sports halls and swimming pools, shopping centres and hotels, hospitals and social care institutions.

 Buildings consume thermal energy through heat substations which are usually located in the basement of the building.
 The substation receives thermal energy and distributes the energy in the building based on the temperatures and regimes set in the heat substation.
 In the heat substation, the owner of the building can determine the indoor temperatures of the rooms in the buildings and other required parameters.
 The amount of thermal energy consumed is measured with the help of the heat meter installed in the building.
-Last year, Utilitas completed an extensive project, in the course of which all of the company’s customers were connected to a new and convenient thermal energy remote reading system by the end of 2016.

 The thermal energy consumption of a building depends on the preferred indoor air temperature, the heat retention of the building, the efficiency of the settings of the building’s heating system, and the weather conditions.